Cirad-ASTRE/mapMCDA/README.md

 -------------------

 Bug reports and feature requests should be posted on *github* using the [*issue*](http://github.com/Cirad-ASTRE/mapMCDA/issues) system.

+For support, reach out in the [mapMCDA mailing list](https://listes.cirad.fr/sympa/info/mapmcda).
+Archives are of public access.

 Contributions are welcome via **pull requests**.